haf/terraform-provider-sealedsecrets/README.md

 - `controller_name` - Name of the SealedSecrets controller in the cluster
 - `controller_namespace` - Namespace of the SealedSecrets controller in the cluster
 - `depends_on` - For specifying hidden dependencies.
-- `secrets` - Key/value pairs to populate the secret
+- `secrets` - Key/value pairs to populate the secret (can be empty, but not really useful here)
+- `annotations` - Key/value pairs to populate the secret (can be empty)
+- `labels` - Key/value pairs to populate the secret (can be empty)

 *NOTE: All the arguments above are required*